shimotmk/advanced-block-css/readme.txt

 == Description ==

-Add a simple CSS editor to your Gutenberg block.
+Add a simple CSS and JavaScript editor to your Gutenberg block.

 == Frequently Asked Questions ==